Skip to content

 The DMTCP tool is a natural combination with job preemption and automated requeueing.

-MPMD (Multiple Program Multiple Data) jobs
+MPMD (Multiple Program Multiple Data) Jobs

 Slurm supports running a job with different programs and different arguments for each task.
 MPMD jobs are useful for certain applications, such as when multiple executables sharing a single MPI_COMM_WORLD, yet each executable has the need to use different task configurations on compute nodes.